15 Sep How To Fix Knee Pain With Squatting

 Do you have knee pain?
-Have you tried changing your movement mechanics?
-Did you know there is a difference between a knee strategy and a hip strategy?
-A Knee Strategy has been shown to increase risk of Tibiofemoral joint injury, Patellofemoral joint pain, Patella Tendinopathy, ACL sprains, as well as IT band syndrome.
-Utilizing a Hip Strategy with movements such as squatting, stair climbing, and jumping will reduce demand on your knees, which may reduce your knee pain or help prevent you from having knee pain in the future!
+Have you tried changing your movement mechanics when performing a squat?
+Did you know there are different ways to squat by using a knee strategy versus a hip strategy?
+A knee strategy has been shown to increase the risk of tibiofemoral joint injuries, patellofemoral joint pain, patella tendinopathy, ACL sprains, as well as IT band syndrome.
+Utilizing a hip strategy with movements such as squatting, stair climbing, and jumping will reduce demand on your knees, which may reduce your knee pain or help prevent you from having knee pain in the future!
 Read more to understand the difference between a knee vs. a hip strategy, and how to fix knee pain with squatting!

-Let’s bring it back to Newton’s Third Law: For every action (force) there is always an EQUAL and OPPOSITE REACTION.
-“Ground Reaction Force” is the force equal and opposite the force in which we impose on the ground.
-Based on this ground reaction force we will be able to distinguish the level/moment arm of each joint.
+Let’s bring it back to Newton’s Third Law: For every action (force) there is always an equal and opposite reaction “Ground Reaction Force”, which is the force equal to and opposite to the force which we impose on the ground.
+Based on this ground reaction force we will be able to distinguish the lever/moment arm of each joint.
 What is a lever arm?
 It is the perpendicular distance from the line of force to the axis of rotation.
-The larger the lever arm the GREATER the External Moment/Torque on a given joint.
+The larger the lever arm the greater the external moment/torque on a given joint.

-Basically the larger the moment arm -> larger external moment which induces a larger internal moment AKA LARGER DEMAND on the muscles at that joint.
+Basically the larger the moment arm -> the larger the external moment is, which induces a larger internal moment arm, thus creating a larger demand on the muscles at that joint to work!

 Lunging with a Knee Vs. Hip Strategy